 Shuttles are provided on a daily basis Monday through Friday.
 There is a shuttle that commutes between SHAPE, Chièvres and another that commutes between SHAPE Headquarters, NATO Headquarters, NSA Brussels and Brussels International Airport.
-The schedules are available upon request from Army Community Service.
+The schedules are available upon request to transportation office.

 At USAG Benelux